-Jill Lipman Beck concentrates her practice on a wide range of general litigation matters, applying her significant experience in legal research, legal writing, and appellate advocacy to advance the interests of her clients.
+Jill Lipman Beck concentrates her practice on a wide range of general litigation matters, applying her significant experience in litigation, legal research, legal writing, and appellate advocacy to advance the interests of her clients.

 Prior to joining Blank Rome, Jill was a judicial law clerk for the Honorable Christine Donohue of the Pennsylvania Supreme Court where she conducted Pennsylvania, federal, and multistate legal research and drafted majority and minority opinions in all areas of the law addressing issues of first impression, questions of statewide public importance, state and federal constitutional claims, and cases that resulted in a sentence of capital punishment.
 Prior to this role, Jill also served as a law clerk for Justice Donohue during her term on the Pennsylvania Superior Court.